zjreid1/Cybersecurity-Sacramento/index.md

 Second Wednesday of the month from 7PM - 8:30PM.
 Virtual meetings during August (hacker summer camp) and during November/December for the holidays.

 # Current Meeting Time & Place:
-Virtually on Discord, August 14th from 7PM - 8:30PM.
+Virtually on Discord, September 11th from 7PM - 8:30PM.
+Physcial Location TBD.
+Please reach out to [RadicalKjax](https://twitter.com/radicalkjax) or any one of the CyberSecSac social links if you know of any availiable space.

 ---